timonla/blog/diet-review-sep-2020.md

 I usually exercise quite a lot and burn between 3000 and 4000 kcal a day.
 The portion size will at times seem unreasonable.

+I am not a great cook and don't have a lot of recipies to share.
+I think of all the thinks I would like to eat and then assemble a dish of them.
+For that I try to understand, through a lot of experiments, how certain ingredients will behave while cooking and how to use that to my advantage.
+This has worked fine for me in the past years.
+I never find myself not finishing a meal, since when it's prepared with only nice ingredients, probably the end result is also nice :)

 ## Logbook